-We are looking as part of extending our Health and Wellbeing offer to staff to expand our substantive Consultant establishment from 1 to 3 Consultants.
+We are looking as part of extending our Health and Wellbeing offer to staff to expand our substantive Consultant establishment from 2 to 3 Consultants.

-This is a full-time 10 PA appointment (or part-time) for 2 Consultant Occupational Physicians who will work alongside our existing Consultant Occupational Physician, to provide clinical support, expertise and take the lead in key areas of our multi-disciplinary service to provide high standards of care.
-The post will support the service's portfolio of work and continue to raise the profile of the Occupational Health Service throughout the Trust and partner organisations
+This is a full-time 10 PA appointment (or part-time) for a Consultant Occupational Physician who will work alongside our existing Consultant Occupational Physicians, to provide clinical support, expertise and take the lead in key areas of our multi-disciplinary service to provide high standards of care.
+The post will support the service's portfolio of work and continue to raise the profile of the Occupational Health Service throughout the Trust and partner organisations.